AM-mirzanejad/Heart-Failure-Prediction/README.md

   <img src="https://img.shields.io/badge/Scikit_Learn-0078D4?style=for-the-badge&logo=scikit-learn&logoColor=white">
 </p>

 ## Overview

 The Heart Disease Predictor code is developed to classify whether an individual has heart disease based on specific input parameters.
-This project utilizes Python along with the scikit-learn and NumPy packages for implementation..
+This project utilizes Python along with the scikit-learn and NumPy packages for implementation.

+## Model Performance

+The initial version of this project implements the SVC (Support Vector Classifier) and Random Forest algorithms to predict heart disease based on patient data.
+In the first version released on April 9, 2024, the model achieved an accuracy of 87%.
+This model demonstrates the capability to identify individuals at risk of heart failure with an accuracy of 87%.

+In future updates and versions, it is expected that the model's accuracy will continue to improve as more data is collected, and the algorithms are further refined and optimized.

+Stay tuned for updates and improvements in upcoming releases!

 ### Machine Learning Models Used:

 - **Support Vector Classifier (SVC)**
 - **Random Forest Classifier**
 - **K-Nearest Neighbors (KNN) Imputer**